The Birth of Our Raw Apple Crumble

 1. Let the Smoothie Main & Base sit in the freezer while you tidy up the kitchen…

 2. Then remove from freezer and add Crumble topping

 3. Put back in the Freezer for at least an hour (depending on the chilliness of your freezer) and/or until you’re ready to serve

 Method: Removing From The Mould

-1. Remove your raw vegan cake from the freezer 30 minutes before you want to eat it… it’s usually easily cut-able within 15 minutes
+1. Remove your raw apple crumble from the freezer 30 minutes before you want to eat it… it’s usually easily cut-able within 15 minutes

 2. Let it stand for a few minutes to defrost a little around the edges… this will help with removing it from the mold

 4. If you’re using a victoria sandwich tin with a pop-out base… carefully run a knife around the edge where the cake touches the side of the tin, then pop-out your base

 5. If you’re using a silicon mold, carefully peel off the mould… if it is sticking try carefully running a knife around the edges first

 6. If you’re using a tupperware box gentle ‘flex’ the box to ease the cake away from the edges… place a plate over the top, turn upside down to release it, then use a second plate to turn it back the right way up